 To inspect this requirement, the inspector(s) should review the licensee’s procedures to verify that the licensee implements measures to determine the trustworthiness and reliability of personnel (background screeners and access authorization personnel) who collect and process information that will be used by a reviewing official to make unescorted access or unescorted AA determinations.
 At a minimum the licensee’s procedure should address the following: (1) verification of the individual’s true identity; (2) performance of a local criminal history through a State or local court; (3) the conduct of a local credit history evaluation; (4) the conduct of an employment history evaluation covering the last 3 years; and (5) the conduct of a character and reputation evaluation.

-Verify that the licensee has established measures to implement procedures to ensure that persons granted unescorted access are aware and remain aware of their responsibility to report and are notified in writing of their responsibilities.
+Verify that the licensee has established measures to implement procedures to ensure that persons granted unescorted access are aware and remain aware of their responsibility to report any legal action(s) taken by a law enforcement authority or court of law and are notified in writing of their responsibilities.
 (10 CFR 73.56(g))

 Specific Guidance

-To inspect this requirement, the inspector(s) should review the licensee’s procedures to verify that the licensee has an established legal action reporting program that includes, at a minimum, the following: (1) requirements for individuals with or who have applied for unescorted access or unescorted AA to promptly report any legal actions, such ascharges, or ; (2) a method for notifying an individual in writing of their obligation to report legal action; and (3) actions that recipients of a legal action report are required to take upon receipt of a report.
+To inspect this requirement, the inspector(s) should review the licensee’s procedures to verify that the licensee has an established legal action reporting program that includes, at a minimum, the following: (1) requirements for individuals with or who have applied for unescorted access or unescorted AA to promptly report any legal actions, such as an arrest, an indictment, the filing of charges, or a conviction; (2) a method for notifying an individual in writing of their obligation to report legal action; and (3) actions that recipients of a legal action report are required to take upon receipt of a report.
 The legal action reporting program excludes minor civil actions or misdemeanors such as parking violations or speeding tickets.

 Verify that the licensee has established measures to implement procedures and processes that address obtaining and explaining informed consent, to include the withdrawal of consent, for individuals subject to background investigations required for unescorted access and unescorted AA.
 (10 CFR 73.56(d)(1))